80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : to speak quietly in an unclear way, making it hard for others to understand.

-Example sentence Grandpa mumbled something and then left the house.
+Example in a sentence Grandpa mumbled something and then left the house.

 45. Neigh